 - It has created more pirates.
 People who otherwise would not engage in piracy feel forced to become "weekend pirates" just to use software they legitimately own.

 - It created the demand for pirate versions.
 Since pirate versions exist, their anti-piracy implementation has been rendered largely ineffective.

 Microsoft has a mixed record on the activation issue and their story has changed over the years.
 Unfortunately instead of moving in the right direction they seem to have a repeated pendulum movement which moves back and forth.
-Windows Vista and Windows 7 unlike Windows XP will allow a user to install without requiring a key.
+Post Windows XP, a user can install Windows without requiring a key.
 A 30 day grace or trial period is then permitted before requiring a key and activation.
 This is a very good move that is in the interest of users.

 Microsoft Office 2010 however is a different story.
 In March 2012 my internet service provider suffered a serious problem and I was without internet for a few days.
 I decided to work on other issues that I had not had time for, but tasks that did not require internet access.
 A critical application of mine had been malfunctioning since I installed Office 2010.
 I had also left Office 2007 on the same machine.
 Generally the two versions of Office co-existed peacefully, except Word.
 Word 2007 and Word 2010 continually fought with each other, and made this business critical application malfunction and crash any time I tried to print because it used Word templates.